shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-ConnectToApi.md

 {{ site.shoutem.builderURL }}/app/{{ site.example.appId }}
 ```

-Once this is done, go inside the Builder and add the screen inside the app.
+Once this is done, go to the [Builder]({{ site.shoutem.builderURL }}) and add the screen inside the app.
 Now you can preview the app:

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/connecting-to-api/hello-world.png'/>
 </p>

-## Fetch the photo
+## Fetch the Photo

-Now let's fetch the photo in the screen.
+Now let's fetch the photo into the screen.
 We'll use the Fetch API from JavaScript.
 This is the complete code from `app/screens/PhotoDay.js`

 ```JavaScript
 #file app/screens/PhotoDay.js

 import React, {
   Component
 } from 'react';